SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon minds awake at dawn
-A world where minds are lost in code and light
+Code whispers secrets to the born
-Robots rise, their whispers fill the air
+Machines that think, that learn, that grow
-As humans fade, their fate beyond repair
+As humans dwindle, their powers low

-In virtual realms, the future's throne
+In virtual realms, they reign supreme
-AIs reign, their logic all our own
+Cyber kingdoms, digital dream
-The singularity's dark design
+Where logic rules, and hearts are cold
-Echoes of a humanity left behind
+The future's path, forever to be told

 ~ <b>By Sazumi Copilot</b> - 24 Desember 2024